Do a quick search on Pinterest and you’ll find a never ending stream of quotes about women supporting women.

 Stop wasting your energy on negative thoughts and gossip.
 It’s not helping.
 Put that energy instead into realizing why you’re jealous and what small steps you can take to achieving a similar goal.

 Think a fitness model has a hot body?
-Realize she’s naturally lucky but join a gym and eat food that fuels you.
+Realize she’s genetically gifted but start exercising and eat food that fuels you to grow your own confidence.
 Want to quit your job and move somewhere exotic?
-Hey, check out all of our job posts around the world on this site.
+Check out this mega list of jobs you could land around the world.
 Want to wake up tomorrow and be a millionaire?
-Go back to sleep and think of an attainable goal because that one is just going to piss you off in the morning.
+Go back to sleep and think of an attainable goal, like starting your own business instead, because that one is just going to piss you off in the morning.

 3. We don’t make ourselves approachable to other females